 Evaluate the performance and usability of an early-stage prototype product.

-We’re looking for volunteers who experience walking or running difficulties.
+We’re looking for volunteers who experience walking difficulties or interested in improving their gait.

 Why is this product evaluation study necessary?